 “Think the unthinkable.
 What if all your suppliers’ IT systems and channels of communication failed?
 What if the supplier managing customer data suffered a breach?
-Asking questions will help you understand the potential risks and how they could impact on your organization.
-Based on this assessment you can prioritize your actions.”
+Asking questions will help you understand the potential risks and how they could impact on your organisation.
+Based on this assessment you can prioritise your actions.”

 2. Mitigate the impact of a successful attack

 “Assume a successful cyber attack is inevitable.
-This way of thinking shifts your focus to developing plans and practices that will minimize any damage should an incident occur.”
+This way of thinking shifts your focus to developing plans and practices that will minimise any damage should an incident occur.”